ArminSHaf/IGotYou/PRD.md

 1. Hjálparfoss
    Rating: 4.8 stars, 89 reviews
+   Address: Hjálparfoss, Iceland

+   [Photo Gallery - Multiple images of the waterfall and surrounding area]

+   [Interactive Google Maps with pin at location 64.2833, -19.8833] [Click pin to open in Google Maps →]

    Analysis:
+   • Why it's special: This waterfall is off the main tourist route, which keeps crowds minimal.
+   • Best time to visit: Visit anytime as it's consistently quiet, but bring your own snacks.
-   This waterfall is off the main tourist route, which keeps crowds minimal.
-Reviews consistently mention the lack of facilities, which means no tour bus stops.
-Visit anytime as it's consistently quiet, but bring your own snacks.
+   • Insider tip: Reviews consistently mention the lack of facilities, which means no tour bus stops.

-   Location: 64.2833, -19.8833
+   Coordinates: 64.2833, -19.8833
 ```

 ---